enormandeau/guideseq_ibis/README.md

 commands will download the repository and the test data and put them in the appropriate folder.

+# TODO Add infos to download and index human genome

 # TODO Replace all of this by `./01_scripts/util/run_test.sh`

 ```bash